the-nuclear-confectionery/CCAKE/README.md

 ## 1.1 Requirements

 - Nvidia GPU (tested with RTX 3050 Laptop)
-    * In theory, AMD and Intel GPUs should work as well.
-But they are not tested and the instructions below will need to be adapted to them.
+    * In theory, AMD and Intel GPUs should work as well with minimal adaptations.
 - Nvidia HPC SDK 22.11 (More recent versions should work, but are not tested)
 - CMake 3.4 or higher